Vonage/vivid-3/libs/components/src/lib/card/README.md

 </vwc-card>
 ```

-### Main
+### Main Slot

-Card is battery charged with opinionated template.
+Card has predefined content style template.
-Assign nodes to `main` slot to fully override a card's predefined template with your own.
+Use the `main` slot to fully override a card's predefined template with your own.
+When using main - only appearance and elevation are applied on the card.

 ```html preview
 <vwc-card>